click on the menu below to navigate this site

 Happy Julia in Picton.

-When we arrived in Picton we parked the NAV Bertha (which is the name we have now given to the monster truck) and then made a short walk.
+When we arrived in Picton, we parked the NAV Bertha (the name we have given the monster truck) and then took a short walk.
 Picton is a real beauty spot.
 We walked to Bob's Bay (no idea who Bob is) and found ourselves lost in a forest of unknown flora.

 Picton Video